kphillips2/MindPalace/README.md

 ## Adding new sofware

 Keep all new software on a separate branch so that master is always releasable.
 Also, always pull before continuing work on a shared branch.

 ### Creating a branch

 Branch names are in slug case.
-A

 -> using git command line instructions
 ```